microsoft/AL-Go/Scenarios/settings.md

 # Settings
+The behavior of AL-Go for GitHub is very much controlled by the settings file.

+## Where is the settings file
+TODO: describe load mechanism

+## Basic settings
 | Name | Description | Default value |
 | :-- | :-- | :-- |
 | type | | PTE |